Smooth structure: Exotic spheres

 John Milnor showed in 1956 that the 7-dimensional sphere admits a smooth structure that is not equivalent to the standard smooth structure.
 A sphere equipped with a nonstandard smooth structure is called an exotic sphere.

 E8 manifold

 The E8 manifold is an example of a topological manifold that does not admit a smooth structure.
 This essentially demonstrates that Rokhlin's theorem holds only for smooth structures, and not topological manifolds in general.

 Related structures

-The smoothness requirements on the transition functions can be weakened, so that we only require the transition maps to be $k$-times continuously differentiable; or strengthened, so that we require the transition maps to be real-analytic.
+The smoothness requirements on the transition functions can be weakened, so that the transition maps are only required to be $k$-times continuously differentiable; or strengthened, so that the transition maps are required to be real-analytic.
 Accordingly, this gives a $C^k$ or (real-)analytic structure on the manifold rather than a smooth one.
-Similarly, we can define a complex structure by requiring the transition maps to be holomorphic.
+Similarly, a complex structure can be defined by requiring the transition maps to be holomorphic.